Skip to main content

 Visitors who exceed a limit see a friendly message and can resume when the window resets.

-Paste this snippet just before the closing </body> tag of any page where you want the widget to appear:
+Paste this snippet just before the closing </body> tag of any page where the widget should appear:

 <script